rajtik76/invoice-livewire/README.md

 npm run dev
 ```

-Or if you want to use Laravel Sail:
+Or if you want to use Laravel Sail (use .env.sail):
 ```shell
 ./vendor/bin/sail up -d &&
 ./vendor/bin/sail composer install &&